-- a) maintain continuous watch over meteorological conditions affecting flight operations within its area of responsibility; - b) prepare SIGMET and other information relating to its area of responsibility; - c) supply SIGMET information and, as required, other meteorological information to associated air traffic services units; - d) disseminate SIGMET information; - e) supply information received on pre-eruption volcanic activity, a volcanic eruption and volcanic ash cloud for which a SIGMET has not already been issued, to its associated area control centre (ACC), as agreed between the meteorological and ATS authorities concerned, and to its associated VAAC as determined by regional air navigation agreement; and

-3.3.3 The boundaries of the area over which meteorological watch is to be maintained by an MWO shall be coincident with the boundaries of an FIR or a CTA or a combination of FIRs and/or CTAs.
+- a) maintain continuous watch over meteorological conditions affecting flight operations within its area of responsibility; - b) prepare SIGMET and other information relating to its area of responsibility; - c) supply SIGMET information and, as required, other meteorological information to associated air traffic services units; - d) disseminate SIGMET information; - e) supply information received on pre-eruption volcanic activity, a volcanic eruption and volcanic ash cloud for which a SIGMET has not already been issued, to its associated area control centre (ACC), as agreed between the meteorological and ATS authorities concerned, and to its associated VAAC as determined by regional air navigation agreement; and - 3.3.3 The boundaries of the area over which meteorological watch is to be maintained by an MWO shall be coincident with the boundaries of an FIR or a CTA or a combination of FIRs and/or CTAs. - 3.3.4 AN MWO should coordinate SIGMET with neighboring MWOs especially when the en-route weather phenomenon extends or is expected to extend beyond the MW)s specified area of responsibility, in order to ensure harmonized SIGMET provision.